Supernatural (tv series) - Character Analysis

 Hover over the bar to read the total points value.

 For instance, Bobby is always around.
-He's in the story across many episodes, he's mentioned even when he's off-screen, he interacts with many other charters, he responds to many different situations.
+He's in the story across many episodes, he's mentioned even when he's off-screen, he interacts with new characters, he responds to new situations.
 When writing a fanfic, you know you can always include Bobby, and you have a good idea how to include him.

 But Madison only appeared in one episode and got maybe one mention after that.
 You'd only include her in a fic if you specifically wanted to write a fic about Madison.
 And you'd need to invent most of her character yourself.